Wayne45/java-cicd-project/README.md

 # Spring Boot Hello World

-This project is a simple Spring Boot application that demonstrates the basic setup and functionality of a Spring Boot project.
+This project is a simple Spring Boot application that demonstrates the basic setup and functionality of a Spring Boot project using Java 17 and Spring Boot 2.7.5.

 ## Prerequisites